Ectokid: Publication history

 Ectokid was one of Clive Barker's four Razorline titles, all set in the newly introduced "Barkerverse", as it was called unofficially.
-Razorline published a preview comic in July 1993 called "First Cut", which covered the four titles, each one having a written introduction by Barker, a short prequel comic strip, and a description by the series writer (in the case of Ectokid, written by Lana Wachowski, credited as Larry Wachowski).
+Razorline published a preview comic in July 1993 called "First Cut", which covered the four titles, each one having a written introduction by Barker, a short prequel comic strip, and a description by the series writer (in the case of Ectokid, written by Lana Wachowski).

 The main series ran for nine issues (cover-dated Sept.
 1993 – May 1994) before being discontinued with the rest of the Razorline titles.
 All art was by penciller Steve Skroce and inker Bob Dvorak.
 The first three issues were written by James Robinson, with issue #3 set up as a cliffhanger and joint credit given to Wachowski, who wrote the remaining six issues.
 Wachowski's sister Lilly co-wrote with her, uncredited.

 The final Razorline release was the one-shot Ektokid Unleashed (Oct.
 1994), written by Dan Abnett and Andy Lanning, with artwork by penciler Hector Gomez and inker John Strangeland.
 It included a prose short story by Elaine Lee about another Razorline character, Saint Sinner.

 Fictional character biography

 Ectokid is about 14-year-old Dexter Mungo, whose father was a ghost.
 Dex, as he is called, sees the world as it normally is through his right eye, but through his left he can see into the Ectosphere, a dimension similar to Earth but with a number of crucial differences.
 All the regular-Earth buildings are in the same places, but have a crusted and coral-covered appearance, and this world is populated by creatures and races out of myths, legends, and nightmares.

-As Barker described, "Ectokid, which is perhaps the second weirdest of the bunch, is a kind of dream story for the 15-year-old that's still alive to me — the tale of an adolescent who lives in two worlds and has access to a whole other sphere of reality".
+As Barker described, "Ectokid, which is perhaps the second weirdest of the bunch, is a kind of dream story for the 15-year-old that's still alive to me – the tale of an adolescent who lives in two worlds and has access to a whole other sphere of reality".